ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

   * Use draft-bormann-cbor-draft-numbers for externally defined codepoints (e.g. tags)
   * Added reference to [@!RFC9596] for COSE "typ" header parameter.
   * Made some additional references normative.
+  * Clarify appropriate parameters are defined by applications.
+  * Add "application" and "implementation" to terminology.

  -07